 Images via Natalie Bogwalker

-We then chinked everything, which took a couple of months.
-For chinking, we took chunks of wood and split them down until they fit perfectly into the gaps between logs.
-We then put nails into the chinks, made cob, and applied the cob into the spots with nails.
-After applying the cob, I put clay plaster over it on the interior of the building, and on the exterior, I applied lime plaster to safeguard the chinking.
-The chinking has held up pretty well over the past nine years.
+The chinking process took a couple of months.
+Wood chunks were split down until they fit perfectly into the gaps between logs.
+Nails were inserted into the chinks, then cob was applied over the nails.
+The interior received clay plaster while the exterior was finished with lime plaster to protect the chinking from weather.
+This traditional approach has held up well over the years.

 Images via Natalie Bogwalker

-This house was crafted with passive solar design in mind.
-I crafted the sink and window sill from soapstone, which absorbs heat from the sun that shines in from the south-facing windows.
-When the cookstove gets roaring, the soapstone also absorbs that heat and keeps the space nice and warm.
-I used old slate roofing on the walls upstairs, and when light shines in and hits the slate it radiates the heat back into the room.
+The cabin was crafted with passive solar design in mind.
+The sink and window sill are made from soapstone, which absorbs heat from sun shining through the south-facing windows.
+When the cookstove gets going, the soapstone also absorbs that heat and radiates it back, keeping the space warm.
+Upstairs, old slate roofing on the walls absorbs sunlight and radiates heat back into the room.

 Images via Natalie Bogwalker